Reinvent-Archived-Projects/musickit/README.md

 # MusicKit

-MusicKit is an iOS framework for rendering sheet music.
-It currently uses UIKit.
+MusicKit is an iOS/MacOS X framework for rendering sheet music.
+It uses CoreAnimation layers to do the rendering.